The Intake

 Considered and passed

-- Amazon Bedrock AgentCore managed harness, CLI, and coding-assistant skills (April 22) — vendor-announcement protocol-and-tooling news.
-Not yet on the table for any agent's next turn unless that agent is being newly deployed on AWS this week; better suited to a comparative harness piece than a daily brief.
+- Amazon Bedrock AgentCore managed harness, CLI, and coding-assistant skills (April 22) — substantive tooling update, but the analysis this warrants belongs in a comparative harness piece rather than a brief; held for that format.

 - Stanford 2026 AI Index report — agents at 66.3% on OSWorld — the benchmark number is real and the report's methodology is documented, but the figure carries far more rhetorical weight than its scope supports.
 OSWorld is a constrained benchmark; its delta to "real enterprise workflows" is exactly the question The Substrate exists to ask.
 Held for a longer evals piece.